 After you correct your diet you must then use your judgment whether any experimental supplementation is necessary.
 For example, in the cases of Manganese and Selenium (in some parts of the world), it is easy with food alone to get to levels of these nutrients which, in supplements, would be considered dangerously high.
 Always use caution with supplementation of the minerals and the fat-soluble vitamins (A, D, E, K), because the body pools of these substances change only very slowly, and you may be unable to recognize any difference until toxicity begins.
 Vitamins A (retinol), D3, and K2 all have to be present in the body for each of these vitamins to work right.
-Vitamin K2 is the animal version of Vitamin K and the conversion from vegetable-sourced K1 to K2 is very poor in humans.
-The USDA tables have very little data on Vitamin K2, only for some foods and only for menaquinone-4 (the higher menaquinones made by bacteria are probably harder for the body to use, so menaquinone-4 is the one to supplement if you have to supplement K2, which you probably do).
+Vitamin K2 is the animal version of Vitamin K and the conversion from vegetable-sourced K1 to K2 can be very poor for humans.
+The USDA tables have very little data on Vitamin K2, only for some foods and only for menaquinone-4.
 For Vitamin D, the Daily Value equals about 20 seconds of sun exposure and is not an adequate allowance in the absence of sufficient sun exposure.
-The Daily Value for Vitamin A in international units (IU) vastly overstates the rate of conversion from vegetable-sourced carotenoids to real Vitamin A (retinol).
+The Daily Value for Vitamin A in international units (IU) vastly overstates the rate of conversion from vegetable-sourced carotenoids to real Vitamin A (retinol), so that you can be deceived into thinking everything is OK when it isn't.
+Especially if you eat ketogenically, you need retinol, not more beta-carotene.

 With the water-soluble vitamins, the "B"s and C, the experiments are much easier because these nutrients are in a constant daily flux, and a single substantial dose can frequently tell you within a day whether anything beneficial is happening.
 Vitamin B-6 is reported to cause irreparable nerve damage in large doses, but usually you need only a few times the Daily Value to make an informed judgment whether supplementation is useful.
 When one is not deficient, supplementation can cause unwanted effects, such as headaches or jumpy feelings from B vitamins, or the weirdest effect that I saw in my experiments: excessive Vitamin B-6 supplementation always made me dream of feces, apparently because B-6 is the characteristic intestinal signature of voluminous bacteria.
 I advocate that you buy all the B vitamins in individual supplements and apply the foolproof test: Take one right before bed when you do not have to be well-rested the following day.
 Those B vitamins that make you toss and turn and keep waking you up during the night are those B vitamins that you are probably not deficient in.
 The B vitamins that feel pleasant, give you a restful sleep, or appear to do absolutely nothing are the B vitamins which are your main candidates when a symptom shows up and you don't know which nutrient is missing.
 The one exception is B-12, which I would test during the day because it affects consciousness if you are deficient.
 And yes, you will end up with a zillion bottles of vitamins where you decided you didn't need it.
 But you will also have an invaluable mental picture of all of them that you can sort through to immediately determine the most likely candidate when something is wrong.